 Using this method is going to require a lot of patience and a steady hand.
 This works best if you get into the water, so only do so if hypothermia is not a concern.

-The idea of hand fishing is simple.
+The idea of this is simple.
 You get into the water and place your hand under the surface.
-When a fish approaches, slowly move hands towards the fish, approaching from the backside.
+When a fish approaches, slowly move your hands towards the fish, approaching from the backside.

-With a gentle touch, close your hands around the fish, grab, and throw them to shore.
+With a gentle touch, close your hands around the body, grab, and throw them to shore.
 Pretty simple, but like I said this takes a lot of patience and some practice.